¡Atención! New and better recipe!

-For pitchers of frozen margaritas, pour 12 ounces of tequila, 4 ounces of triple sec, 4 ounces of lemon juice, and 2 ounces of Minute Maid limeade concentrate into a blender with 3 or 4 handfuls of ice, and blend on high speed.
+For pitchers of frozen margaritas, pour 12 ounces of tequila, 8 ounces of triple sec, 3 ounces of lemon juice, and 3 ounces of fresh lime juice into a blender with 3 or 4 handfuls of ice, and blend on high speed.

-Lunazul costs about $20 and deserves all of its prestigious awards..
+Lunazul costs about $20 and deserves all of its prestigious awards.
+Olmeca Altos is also a good bargain.
 Agavales mixes very well and costs under $15.
-DeKuyper O3 Orange will never replace Cointreau, but it’s half the price and works beautifully with these Margaritas.
+DeKuyper O3 Orange is half the price of Cointreau and works better than Cointreau with these Margaritas.